Antelope Fire

-The Antelope Fire was a wildfire that burned in the Klamath National Forest, the Modoc National Forest, the Shasta-Trinity National Forest, and in Lava Beds National Monument in Siskiyou County, California, in the United States.
+The Antelope Fire was a large wildfire that burned in the Klamath National Forest, the Modoc National Forest, the Shasta-Trinity National Forest, and in Lava Beds National Monument in Siskiyou County, California, in the United States.
 The fire was started by a lightning strike and was first reported on August 1, 2021.
-As of October 15th, the fire had burned 145632 acre.
+As of October 15, the fire had burned 145632 acre.

-Events
+Progression

 August

-The Antelope Fire was first reported in the drainage of Antelope Creek in the Goosenest Ranger District of the Klamath National Forest in Siskiyou County, California on August 1, 2021, around 10:30 AM.
+The Antelope Fire was first reported in the drainage of Antelope Creek in the Goosenest Ranger District of the Klamath National Forest in Siskiyou County, California, on August 1, 2021, around 10:30 AM.
 The fire was one of many started by lightning strikes in the area during a thunderstorm.
 The fire was fueled by ponderosa pine and mixed conifer.
 On August 3, the communities of Bray, Tennant, and Antelope Creek were evacuated due to the fire.
 The fire spread through the Antelope Creek drainage, growing to 2700 acre by the end of the day.
 On August 4, a temporary flight restriction was put in place for the fire area.
 Overnight, red flag warning conditions enabled the fire to grow to over 20000 acre.
 The fire burned around the town of Tennant and threatened the community of Antelope Creek.
 Additional evacuation orders were put in place for Mount Hebron and areas of Round Valley later in the day.
 On August 5, Governor Gavin Newsom declared a state of emergency due to the Antelope Fire.

 Overnight from August 5 to the morning of the 6th, the fire exhibited extreme fire behavior, including flame lengths over 100 feet.
 The fire pushed east toward Garner Mountain as fire crews worked to further protect Tennant, Bray and Shasta Wood.
 By August 7, the fire was 20 percent contained and had started burning in Shasta-Trinity National Forest.
 Evacuation orders were extended to Shasta Wood and Duck Lake and the communities of Medicine Lake, Payne Springs, and Blanche Lake were place under evacuation warnings.
 The Forest Service also closed the forest area in and around the fire.
 The fire was 24 percent contained at 41958 acre by August 8.
 An evacuation warning for Red Rock Road was put in place and the evacuation center in Dorris was moved to Yreka, California.
 A 20-30 acre spot fire crossed the control line on the eastern perimeter near Garner Mountain, which was contained as soon as possible by firefighters.
 As of August 25, the fire had burned 69700 acre and was 37 percent contained.